 - Meanwhile, what about "vapours"?
-That's just "vapors," but spelled in the British way.
-Say that to yourself in a snobby British accent: the Breee-tish way.
+That's just "vapors," but spelled the British way.

 - What about "tost"?
 "Tost" here is not the grilled bread you eat for breakfast.
 That, friends, is an old poetic way of writing "tossed."
 It's a more phonetic way of spelling the word.
 Just don't use it in an essay or you'll get dinged.

 - Anyway, the speaker compares himself to vapors because he feels almost like he's nothing.
 Vapors, after all, are like shadows (apparently we're all in a simile mood today).
 They're thin, wispy, and lack substance.